acesabe/vagrant/README.md

 Vagrant and related confs/modules/boxes and the like

-Once I get round to mastering Git, I will rationalyze the file/folder structure, probably.
+Once I get round to mastering Git, I will rationalize the file/folder structure, probably.